Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 💡 We love this site because seeing that old chain winding across the reef is humbling.

-8. Cubanitos (El Barco de Chinchorro)
+9. Cubanitos (El Barco de Chinchorro)

 History:

-Nestled in the calm, shallow waters of Isla Mujeres Bay, this modest wreck has become a quiet refuge for snorkelers, beginner divers, and marine life alike, especially on days when rough weather closes the National Park.
+Nestled in the calm, shallow waters of Isla Mujeres Bay, Cubanitos has become a quiet refuge.
+It welcomes snorkelers, beginner divers, and marine life alike.
+Particularly on days when rough weather closes the National Park.
 Officially known as El Barco de Chinchorro (The Fisherman’s Boat), we call it Cubanitos at our dive center.
+Its exact origin remains a mystery.
+Some say it was once a small fishing vessel, but today it rests gently on the seabed, gradually becoming part of the reef.
+With its sheltered location and laid-back vibe, Cubanitos is perfect for building confidence, refining skills, or enjoying a peaceful dive.

 Scuba Diving and Snorkelling